NaaVRE/NaaVRE-helm/README.md

 ## Deployment

+> [!IMPORTANT]
+> If you are creating a new deployment on VLIC-managed infrastructure, follow [Secrets and values for VLIC deployments](#secrets-and-values-for-vlic-deployments).

 Create a new root values file and fill in your values.
 This can be done by copying one of the examples:

 ```shell